+PROJECT OVERVIEW

-CAPSTONE PROJECT OVERVIEW Project work by the October 2019 batch - A pop up pavilion design The experience is designed with the intent of enhancing architectural understanding, by creating hands-on а and interactive learning layer on top of a curated travel plan.
+Project work by the October 2019 batch - A pop up pavilion design

+The experience is designed with the intent of enhancing architectural understanding. creating hands-on and а interactive learning layer on top of a curated travel plan.
 Throughout the trip, participants will visit architecturally relevant sites, both historic and modern.

+66

+ON TOUR

+DISCUSSIONS,

+ON SITE

+OBSERVATIONS,

+ASSIGNMENTS AND

+FEEDBACK

-ON TOUR DISCUSSIONS, ON SITE OBSERVATIONS, ASSIGNMENTS AND FEEDBACK They will explore methods of observation documentation and while focusing on ideologies of Tropical Modernism and its applications.
-Participants will be given an existing project in which they will have to conduct a basic SWOT analysis and identify areas that could be enhanced bv ideologies of tropical modernism.
+will They explore methods of observation and documentation while focusing on ideologies Tropical Modernism and its applications.
+Participants will be given an existing project in which they will have to conduct a basic SWOT analysis and identify areas could be enhanced that by ideologies of tropical modernism.
 Participants will engage with the daily sessions curator in and discussions.
 The discussion will cover the feasibility and impact of their design modifications and how to proceed post-trip.
 Participants will also get to engage in dialogue with local Sri Lankan architects and draw parallels with their design approach back home in India.